 I paid the fees, what's next?

-Your case worker will give you a confirmation of your blue card approval.
+Your case worker will give you a confirmation of your approval.
 This includes the date in which it was issued, how long it is valid for.

 This letter provides confirmation of your visa for another 2 months, until the card is issued from the Federal Printing Office (Bundesdruckerei).